 L.2 Dynamic solution for application centric-QoS: SA6 has specified Network Resource Management service in 3GPP TS 23.434 which specifies procedures and APIs which can be used for this purpose.

-L.3 Establishment of UE-to-UE (UNU) QoS bearer with a single API call: 5G ACIA recognizes that SEAL provides the support for this purpose.

 L.4 Monitoring of device connectivity, including the connection’s QoS: SA6 has specified Network Resource Management service in 3GPP TS 23.434 which specifies procedures and APIs which can be used for this purpose.

 L.6 Fine-grained authorization on the level of specific services and resources: SA6 has enabled CAPIF to support Resource Owner Aware Access to resources served by service APIs.
 The procedures and APIs which can be used for this purpose are specified in 3GPP TS 23.222 for which SA3 is currently working on the detailed security procedures.

-SA6 kindly asks 5G ACIA to provide any feedback for the above aspects.

-SA6 would like to share the information of the following specifications which support the applications for Factories of the Future and may be of interest to 5G ACIA:

-Application layer support for Factories of the Future (FF) specified in 3GPP TS 23.545.

-SEAL services:

-Service Enabler Architecture Layer for Verticals (SEAL); Functional architecture and information flows specified in 3GPP TS 23.434.

-SEAL Data Delivery enabler for vertical applications specified in 3GPP TS 23.433.

-Procedures for Network Slice Capability Exposure for Application Layer Enablement Service specified in 3GPP TS 23.435.

-Procedures for Application Data Analytics Enablement Service specified in 3GPP TS 23.436.

-Common API Framework (CAPIF) for 3GPP Northbound APIs specified in 3GPP TS 23.222.

-Architecture for enabling Edge Applications specified in 3GPP TS 23.558.

-Application architecture for MSGin5G Service specified in 3GPP TS 23.554.

 3GPP work is performed based on contributions submitted by 3GPP member companies.
 3GPP TSG SA would like to suggest that 5G-ACIA member companies that are also 3GPP members directly contribute in the relevant 3GPP working groups.